 - Thoroughly flush out the whole of the system with cold water, without the pump in position. - With the pump fitted, fill and vent the system until the pressure gauge registers 1.5 bar (21.5lb/in2).
 Examine for leaks. - Check the operation of the safety valve by manually raising the water pressure until the valve lifts.
-This should occur within \pm 0.3 bar (\pm 4.3lb/in2) of the pre-set lift pressure. - Release water from the system until the initial system design pressure is reached. - Light the boiler and heat the system to the maximum working temperature.
-Examine for leaks. - Turn off the boiler and drain the system while still hot. - · Refill and vent the system.
+This should occur within ± 0.3 bar (± 4.3lb/in2) of the preset lift pressure. - Release water from the system until the initial system design pressure is reached. - Light the boiler and heat the system to the maximum working temperature.
+Examine for leaks. - Turn off the boiler and drain the system while still hot. - · Refill and vent the system. - · Adjust the initial pressure to the required value.

-Sizing procedure for expansion vessels: The volume of the expansion vessel (litres) fitted to a sealed system shall not be less than that given by the table below, multiplied by a factor of 0.8 (for flow temperatures of less than 88 $^{\circ}$ C).
+Sizing procedure for expansion vessels: The volume of the expansion vessel (litres) fitted to a sealed system shall not be less than that given by Table 6 multiplied by a factor of 0.8 (for flow temperatures of less than 88 $^{\circ}$ C).